Gilly1970/BPI-R4_Openwrt_Snapshot_Build/README.md

 	 * Inside the directory there is two files "openwrt-add-patch" and "openwrt-remove"
 	 * To add or remove a file or patch just enter the full target path into the file - target/linux/generic/backport-6.6/999-some.patch
 	 * The cp -f function works likes this..
 "Some-Makefile:package/base-files/Makefile"
-	 * The mkdir -p function works like this..
-Add the tree with the new dir  "Some-script.sh:files/etc/uci-defaults/new.sh" or "files/etc/uci-defaults/new.sh" in the correct add file.
-	 * The script will search each of the files at the start of the build and process all entries applying them to the targets.. (or removing them)

 4. You can place any custom .config files in side the "config" directory to use.